g3rv4/g3rv4.com/_posts/2019-11-25-azure-pipelines-auto-privisioning-agents.md

 The build doesn't start!
 You need to queue another build for the first one to be started.
 That's not great.

 Now, what I *can* do is run whatever code I want on Microsoft's agents.
 That means I can make _that_ agent responsible for creating the agent that will eventually build my code.
-Or it can do nothing if there's already an online agent.
+Or it can do nothing if there's already an agent online.

 ## Choosing a cloud provider